esl/MongooseIM/doc/user-guide/MongooseIM-High-level-Architecture.md

 ## Inside MongooseIM

-MongooseIM comes with a large set of modules that sysadmins can configure and potentially enable, modifying the behaviour of MongooseIM.
+MongooseIM is basically a huge router, that comes with a large set of modules.
+These modules modify and extend the behaviour and features of MongooseIM.
+Sysadmins and DevOps can configure these modules and potentially enable them.
+W wide range of modules are available, such as authentication, privacy, storage, backend integration, mobile optimisations...
 See '[Extension Modules](../advanced-configuration/Modules.md)' for more info.

 For a reminder, MongooseIM manages two sets of data: transient for session data management, and persistent for archive and configurations.